-Another cause is failing of spark plugs: The engine could vibrate as a result of a worn-out spark plug which could lead to the car shaking uncontrollably.
+The engine could vibrate as a result of a worn-out spark plug which could lead to the car shaking uncontrollably.

 A faulty spark plug can prevent the fuel-air mixture from getting ignited in the cylinders, eventually leading to a misfiring.
 The solution here would be to replace the spark plug with a new one.

 You may also attribute carbon build-up to damaged engine mounts.
 Damage to any of the motor mounts can lead to slight or excess vibrations of the car engine when idle or when stopped.